Destinations · The Salon

 Belcanto (2 Michelin stars) — Chef José Avillez, the city’s most celebrated dining room, modern Portuguese.

-Alma (2 Michelin stars) — Chef Henrique Sá Pessoa, a second serious-room option that has held its stars since 2018.
+Alma (1 Michelin star) — Chef Henrique Sá Pessoa, another serious-room option.

 Dinner at 9 p.m.
 Wine.
 The meal is the evening’s primary event.